swcarpentry/DEPRECATED-bc/novice/r/03-loops-R.md

 #### Next Steps

 We have now solved our original problem: we can analyze any number of data files with a single command.
 More importantly, we have met two of the most important ideas in programming:

 * Use functions to make code easier to re-use and easier to understand.
-* Use vectors and arrays to store related values, and loops to repeat operations on them.
+* Use vectors and data frames to store related values, and loops to repeat operations on them.

 We have one more big idea to introduce...